Injured Bicyclists Are Vulnerable to a Hit-And-Run

-A bicycle is the perfect way to make your way through the crowded city of Chicago, allowing you to avoid frustrating traffic jams all the while fitting in a great workout.
+A bicycle is the perfect way to make your way through the crowded city of Chicago.
+It allows you to avoid frustrating traffic jams all the while fitting in a great workout.

-Bicyclists are at more of a risk compared to motor vehicle drivers as they obviously have less protection and drivers easily overlook them.
+Bicyclists are at more of a risk when you compare them to motor vehicle drivers.
+This, because they have little protection and drivers easily overlook them.
 This further places bicyclists at an increased risk of becoming victims of hit-and-run accidents.

 Medical Costs and Hit-and-Run Accidents

 After a hit and run accident, it's difficult for authorities to catch the driver that fled.
 This leaves the victim and his or her family to deal with the aftermath on their own.